mjdominus/util/README.md

 `copy-if-changed` doesn't work yet.
 Don't use it.

+`count` generates a report of the unique lines in the input, sorted by frequency of occurrence.

 `every 15 command args...` runs the command every 15 seconds.
 Normally each run starts 15 seconds after the last one ended; `every -s` starts each commend 15 seconds after the last one *started*.  `-v` is